 Facebook is one of the most popular social media platforms.
 With its large user base, businesses in any niche can use it to connect with their target audience.

-If you want to use Facebook to reach more customers you need to know how the marketing platform works.
+If you want to use Facebook as a marketing platform to reach more customers, you must understand how it works.

-In this Facebook marketing guide for beginners, I will explain the ins and outs of how to do Facebook marketing so that you can start using it to grow your business.
+In this Facebook marketing guide for beginners, I will explain the basics of Facebook marketing so you can use it to grow your business.

-What is Facebook Marketing and How it Works?
+What Is Facebook Marketing and How Does It Work?

 With organic Facebook marketing, you regularly post content to grow your following and keep your audience engaged.